 Mojiko Station

-Completed in 1913, Mojiko Station was the first railroad station designated as an Important Cultural Asset in 1988.
-The wooden two-story building is designed in the typical Renaissance style, characterized by symmetrical form.
-The front gate is said to represent the Chinese character ‘門,’ meaning ‘gate.’
+Completed in 1913, Mojiko Station was designated as an Important Cultural Asset in 1988, making it the first railroad station to receive this status.
+The wooden two-story building is designed in a Renaissance style, characterized by its symmetrical form.
+Its front gate is said to be shaped like the Chinese character ‘門’ (mon), which means “gate.”

 The former Moji Mitsui Club House

-Built in 1922 as a social club for the Mitsui company, this house is constructed in a wood-house style called half-timber.
-The spaces within the wooden frames are covered with mortar, brick, and stone, giving it the features of a wooden house.
-The interior decoration is based on the Art Deco style, evoking the Taisho Roman (modern tastes of early 20th century Japan).
-This house is also known as the hotel where Dr. Einstein and his wife stayed.
+Built in 1922 as a social club for the Mitsui company, this building is constructed in the half-timbered style.
+The spaces within the wooden framework are filled with mortar, brick, and stone, blending different materials.
+Its interior is decorated in the Art Deco style, evoking Taisho Roman—the modern tastes of early 20th-century Japan.
+The house is also notable as the hotel where Albert Einstein and his wife stayed.

 Grilled curried rice

-It is said that a café in Moji Port began serving this dish in the 1960s.
-The café started grilling unsold curry rice like gratin and found it very tasty.
-It soon became a popular dish and spread as a favorite home-cooked meal in the district.
-Now, it is grilled in the oven with curry, cheese, and egg on rice, making it a local specialty for visitors to enjoy.
+This dish is said to have originated at a café in Moji Port in the 1960s.
+The café began baking unsold curry rice in the style of a gratin and discovered it was exceptionally tasty.
+Its popularity grew quickly, and it soon became a favorite home-cooked meal throughout the district.
+Today, it is prepared by baking rice topped with curry, cheese, and an egg in the oven, and has become a must-try local specialty for visitors.

 Banana showy selling